 The Student Council shall be made up of the Executive Officers and 5 representatives from the twelfth grade; 4 from the ninth, tenth, and eleventh grades; 3 from the eighth grade; and 2 from the seventh grade.
-The Executive Officers shall be composed of a President, Vice-President, Treasurer, Secretary, and Parliamentarian.
 The Executive Officers and Representatives shall be exemplary in conduct, having not been suspended while at CAC.
 They must have a combined average of a "C" (4.5 on a 12 point scale) or above for two semesters preceding their election and shall not have failed any subject for two semesters.
 All officers must have at least a 2.5 cumulative GPA.